ndhorton/rb130/rb139/closures_binding_scope.md

+I feel 'blocks and variable scope' is pretty much covered by this topic, at least in terms of material

+Material:

+1:2: Closures in Ruby

+1:4: Writing Methods that take Blocks (just for benefits of closures)

+1:14: Blocks and Variable Scope (for scope and binding)

 Closure

 Definition

 * A closure is a general programming concept that allows programmers to save a "chunk of code" to be passed around and executed later.
-A closure binds to the surrounding artifacts at the point in our program where the closure is defined (such as local variables, "closing over" or "enclosing" the surrounding context that the code chunk needs in order to be executed later.
+* A closure binds to the surrounding artifacts at the point in our program where the closure is defined (such as local variables), "closing over" or "enclosing" the surrounding context that the code chunk needs in order to be executed later.
 * We can think of closures as like anonymous methods or functions, but with an environment attached, which in Ruby is called the closure's "binding".
 * Different languages implement closures differently, with varying levels of support.
 Some languages do not implement them at all.